 + PRO: 24-hour security available

-Still, while expats should take care, they need not worry too much going about their general workdays and lives.
+Still, while expats should take care, they need not worry too much while going about their general workdays and lives.
 Many international organisations that employ expats have strict safety regulations and organise secure accommodation for their employees while employing 24-hour guards to monitor workplaces and residences.

 Weather in Luanda